TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 ## Generation Parameters

 The following parameters need to be specified when starting a simulation:
-- `observer_position`: This describes the `x`, `y` and `z` coordinate of an observer relative to the galactic center.
+- `observer_position_in_pc`: This describes the `x`, `y` and `z` coordinate of an observer relative to the galactic center.

     This value cannot be changed in follow-up generations.
 - `apparent_magnitude_limit`: Together with the `observer_position` this restricts the minimal brightness a star must have to be included in the output.

     Currently this value can also not be changed in follow-up generations, so choose it wisely.
-- `max_distance`: The maximal distance up to which new stars are generated in this generation run.
+- `max_distance_in_pc`: The maximal distance up to which new stars are generated in this generation run.
+- `chunksize_in_pc`: The length of the edges of chunks in which calculations are processed.

+    This value cannot be changed in follow-up generations.

 The generation parameters are stored together with the output.

 ## Chunking the Galaxy

 For the initial generation of stars the local environment of the observer is separated in chunks.
-Each chunk is a cube with edges that span $S_C = 15 \text{ pc}$. $S_C$ is called the "chunksize".
-A chunk is therefore characerised by the three ordinates of one of its corners.
+Each chunk is a cube with edges that span `chunksize_in_pc` as given by the Generation Parameters.
+It is denoted $S_C$ here.
+A chunk is characerised by the three ordinates of one of its corners.
 The first chunk contains the observer at its center.
 Its corner is therefore at the position
 $$C_0 = P_{\text{observer}} - \frac{1}{2}(S_C,S_C,S_C) .$$

 > The sun is at a distance of `8.2 kpc` from the center of the milky way.
 Generating stars up to that distance results in